 This recipe is a no-brainer.
 Blend, stir, sit, stir again.
 Done.
 The only thing you will need to hone is a little patience.

-If, like me, you sometimes miss the comforts of an omnivorous diet having some choice back pocket basics that are close to the Real McCoy is a boon.
+If, like me, you sometimes miss the comforts of an omnivorous diet (you’re going to want to check out 35 carnivore-approved vegan meals if you do ) having some choice back pocket basics that are close to the Real McCoy is a boon.
 While I’ll never go back to my carnivorous ways, it’s good to know I can have my fuzzy vegan feelings and a bowl of sour cream to bury my face in to too.
 Enjoy, x.

-If you like this, you might like to check out these recipes:
+If you like this sour cream, you might like to check out these recipes:

 Dairy-Free Cultured Sour Cream Recipe